 Those politicians who are enthusiastic about Brexit are always talking about the UK having great opportunities for trade after leaving the EU.
+They say we’ll be able to negotiate great free trade agreements of our own.
 Those who oppose Brexit – and many who are on the fence – dismiss those potential opportunities, at least for the short term, and say that the loss of EU trade would more than outweigh any new benefits.

-In previous episodes of this series of podcasts and articles, we’ve explained the principles and legal framework behind Free Trade Agreements, and looked at some of the benefits and downsides of ones that have been negotiated in the past.
-In this final episode, I’m going to talk about the reality of the opportunities for the UK to grow its trade and its economy through new Free Trade Agreements struck as an independent country.
+In previous chapters of this series , we’ve explained the principles and legal framework behind Free Trade Agreements, and looked at some of the benefits and downsides of ones that have been negotiated in the past.
+In this final section, I’m going to talk about the reality of the opportunities for the UK to grow its trade and its economy through new Free Trade Agreements struck as an independent country.

 It’s easy to see why.
 Doctors and Lawyers need to be qualified.
 Without regulations, there’d be quacks.
 Accountants and Bankers need to be constrained to act professionally within the laws of the country.
 Without regulations, there’d be fraud.
 And so it goes on.

 Every country has its own regulations for every type of service.
 Some countries share similar or even identical standards for some sectors, but mostly they’ve got a number of key differences.

 Of course, that makes it very easy for countries to protect their services sectors.
 A British accountancy firm can’t provide its services for a company in another country unless it uses staff qualified to meet that country’s regulations, and quite possibly unless it can deliver the services in-country – in which case it’s no longer an exported service.

 Some Free Trade Agreements do indeed include some service sectors, but there has never yet been a single one that solely and specifically covers services.